The Passenger (McCarthy novel): Reception

-Reviews of the novel have been generally positive, though somewhat mixed.
-Many writers have praised McCarthy's prose; Guardian critic Xan Brooks called it a "glorious sunset song of a novel...
-It's rich and it’s strange, mercurial and melancholic."
-Vox contributor Constance Grady argues that McCarthy's writing is "just as great here as you would expect...McCarthy’s [sentences] are so good.
+Many writers have praised McCarthy's prose; Guardian critic Xan Brooks called The Passenger a "glorious sunset song of a novel...
+It's rich and it's strange, mercurial and melancholic."
+Vox contributor Constance Grady argues that McCarthy's writing is "just as great here as you would expect...McCarthy's [sentences] are so good.
 They rattle out at you like little bullets, mean and punchy and precise."
-Atlantic writer Graeme Wood says The Passenger is among "richest and strongest work[s] of McCarthy’s career."
+Atlantic writer Graeme Wood says The Passenger is among the "richest and strongest work[s] of McCarthy's career."

 McCarthy has also been applauded for pushing his own artistic boundaries at such a late point in his literary career.
-John Jeremiah Sullivan writes in the New York Times that "The Passenger is far from McCarthy’s finest work, but that’s because he has had the nerve to push himself into new places, at the age of all-but-90.
-He has tried something in these novels that he’d never done before."
-Similarly, writing for Time magazine, Nicholas Mancusi notes that McCarthy's "first works of fiction to be published in 16 years begin in familiar territory but push his ambitions to the very boundaries of human understanding, where math and science are still just theory.".
+John Jeremiah Sullivan writes in the New York Times that "The Passenger is far from McCarthy's finest work, but that's because he has had the nerve to push himself into new places, at the age of all-but-90.
+He has tried something in these novels that he'd never done before."
+Similarly, writing for Time magazine, Nicholas Mancusi notes that McCarthy's "first works of fiction to be published in 16 years begin in familiar territory but push his ambitions to the very boundaries of human understanding, where math and science are still just theory."
+Nick Romeo also praised the novel in The Daily Beast, calling it "a powerful and thought-provoking distillation of many of the genres and ideas that have obsessed McCarthy throughout his career...The book's kaleidoscopic compression of sensibilities and subjects constitutes a new aesthetic in its own right.”

-On the contrary, many have noted the lack of a coherent and perceptible plot, one that doesn't answer many of the opening questions set forth in the mysterious, plane crash portion of the novel; Grady calls it "deliberately frustrating" and notes that "You can almost feel McCarthy swaggering a bit as, with great skill and elegance, he chooses time and time again to frustrate any desire the reader might have for either narrative or story."
+On the contrary, many have noted the lack of a coherent and perceptible plot, one that does not answer many of the opening questions set forth in the mysterious plane crash portion of the novel; Grady calls it "deliberately frustrating" and notes that "You can almost feel McCarthy swaggering a bit as, with great skill and elegance, he chooses time and time again to frustrate any desire the reader might have for either narrative or story."
 Mancusi adds that "the book is more interested in expanding the scope of its own mystery than in solving it."
 USA Today books editor Barbara VanDenburgh notes that the book "can be at times frustratingly withholding and opaque...giving way to plotless philosophical discursions."

-The novel has been longlisted for the 2023 Andrew Carnegie Medal for Excellence in Fiction.
+The novel was longlisted for the 2023 Andrew Carnegie Medal for Excellence in Fiction.